Edge Delta Log Patterns

 Edge Delta Web App

-The Patterns screen shows a breakdown of Negative Patterns (all patterns with negative sentiment).
+The Logs - Patterns page shows a Negative Patterns pane listing all patterns with negative sentiment.

-All patterns also shows a tabular view of the most frequently occurring patterns and their associated statistics.
+Top Patterns is a table of the most frequently occurring patterns and their associated statistics.

-The Kubernetes Overview shows patterns for a particular cluster, namespace, controller, or container image.
+On the Kubernetes Dashboard, you can filter patterns by cluster, namespace, controller, or container image.

 3rd Party Tools